Donearm/scripts/README.md

 Tweets current playing song (from ncmpcpp) via TTYtter.
 This must be configured already

+####script\_video\_thumbnails.sh

+This is a old script, but still working, that I used when I did some video editing.
+Basically it generates an image containing informations such as filename, size, lenght and codec of a video along with a series of thumbnails to show off its content.
+I never tweaked it more than "black backround, fixed spacing between thumbs" though, I just needed something that didn't force me to depend on external programs.

 ####script\_wd\_cryptousb.sh

 Mount an encrypted partition on a usb hd that I use for backups.